 Bridges Out of Poverty allows individual nonprofits and County programs to help their clients escape the tyranny of the moment that living in poverty entails and begin to build their own future story.
 At the same time, it gives us an opportunity to facilitate collaboration across the nonprofit sector and County agencies for collective impact at the community level.
 Working together, we might eventually create Arlington’s own social health index on quality of life measures that we prioritize, such as affordable housing, employment, affordable childcare, and access to health and mental health.
 Other indices might relate to obesity, food insecurity, transportation and substance use.

-With 50 community organizations participating; and more being included continuously, we are united by a common client-focused goal that guides our work:
+With over 30 community organizations participating; and more being included continuously, we are united by a common client-focused goal that guides our work:

 Organizations serving Arlington residents will improve their effectiveness by consciously incorporating the concrete experiences of those living in poverty.
 We will work collaboratively to co-create resources with them to move toward greater economic mobility, as defined by each individual’s goals.